 Tips for avoiding burnout

-There are steps you can take to avoid occupational burnout early and keep it from affecting your personal or professional life.
+There are steps you can take early on to avoid occupational burnout and keep it from affecting your personal or professional life.
 The best thing to do is to be proactive and build up your mental resilience.

 Break up your day.
-"Break your days up into blocks and make sure you give yourself one to two 30-minute breaks," said Cheneler.
+"Break your days up into blocks, and make sure you give yourself one or two 30-minute breaks," said Cheneler.
 "This will allow you to tend to chores around the house or deal with family.
 A break is also great to clear the mind and refocus on your project or task."
-Taking walks or getting outside for a few minutes, if possible, can also be beneficial for relieving stress and giving your mind a break.
-Take a walk, even if it's just up the driveway for the mail, or around the block.
+Getting outside for a few minutes, if possible, can also relieve stress and give your mind a break.
+Take a walk, even if it's just up the driveway for the mail or around the block.

 Develop strong coping mechanisms from the start.
-If you have just entered a new job that you know will be stressful, or are a person generally prone to stress, it's imperative that you develop strong coping mechanisms that will help keep the stress from growing into burnout syndrome.
-The American Medical Association recommends deepening your emotional self-awareness, learning how to self-manage your emotions, practicing empathy, staying connected with team members and learning about conflict management techniques.
+If you are generally prone to stress or have just entered a new job that you know will be stressful, it's imperative to develop strong coping mechanisms to keep the stress from growing into burnout syndrome.
+The American Medical Association recommends deepening your emotional self-awareness, learning how to manage your emotions, practicing empathy, staying connected with team members and learning conflict management techniques.

-- Take time for yourself.
-It is vital that you allow yourself the space and time to do things you enjoy, for yourself.
-Whether that's taking a walk, reading a book, or putting your laptop away in a drawer for the entire weekend, doing things that are unrelated to work can have a major beneficial effect when it's time to return to work the next day.
+Take time for yourself.
+It is vital that you allow yourself the space and time to do things you enjoy.
+Whether that's taking a walk, reading a book, or putting your laptop away in a drawer for the entire weekend, doing things unrelated to work can have a major beneficial effect when it's time to return to work the next day.